metacpan/metacpan-cpan-extracted/distros/J/JSONLD/README.md

 This module implements part of the JSON-LD 1.1 standard for manipulating JSON data as linked data.

-This version (0.002) provides full support for the JSON-LD 1.1 "Expansion" and "toRdf" transformations (the latter primarily being useful through a subclass of JSON-LD, such as that provided by L<AtteanX::Parser::JSONLD>).
+This version provides full support for the JSON-LD 1.1 "Expansion" and "toRdf" transformations (the latter primarily being useful through a subclass of JSON-LD, such as that provided by L<AtteanX::Parser::JSONLD>).
 Partial support for the "Compaction" transformation is provided, but it contains many known deficiencies.
-Full support for "Compaction" will be forthcoming in a future release.
+Full support for "Compaction" may be forthcoming in a future release.
 No other JSON-LD transformation are supported at this time.